MargaretKrutikova/sqlhydra-demo/README.md

 docker-compose up -d
 ```

+A new `postgres` instance, running on port 7432 (you might already have `postgres` on 5432, and even 6432) is created with a database `sqlhydra_demo` and a schema `demo_stuff` with one table `thing`.

 ### Run outside docker

-For local development you can run the demo application outside docker
+For local development you can run the demo application outside docker with `make run` or `make run-watch`.

-### Makefile
+### Example workflow

-Following `make` commands are available:

-- `make migrations` - will pull down `rambler`, run migrations and re-generate database types.
+Let's make some changes to the db schema and see how to re-generate types:

+- make changes to [`20211218-1400_create_things_table.sql`](./migrations/20211218-1400_create_things_table.sql) and change the name or type of any field,
+- revert migrations with `make reverse-migrations` to undo all migrations,
+- run `make migrations`,
+- run `make run`,
+- observe compile-time errors 💥

+OBS: alternatively run `make bounce-migrations` to both revert all migrations and apply them again.